Bel-Air, Makati: History

-Other than the Rizal Theatre at the corner of Makati and Ayala Avenues, there was not a single building along the avenues of Buendia, Paseo de Roxas, Makati and Ayala.
-After seeing the vast area of cogon and talahib abundant in the area, only 100 pilots signed up and about 50-odd pilots erected houses.
-Others sold their rights at a handsome profit.
+Other than the Rizal Theater at the intersection of Makati and Ayala Avenues, there was not a single building along Buendia, Paseo de Roxas, Makati and Ayala Avenues.
+Given the vast area of cogon and talahib that were abundant in the area, only 100 pilots signed up and about 50-odd pilots erected houses.
+Others sold their rights at a significant profit.

-From the first house and residence of Capt.
-Charlie Deen at 2 Polaris Street corner Mars Street in Phase I, Bel-Air Village later blossomed into four phases with over 900 home owners.
-Ms. Judith Deen, the widow of the first resident, and her siblings still live at their 1957 house, while the widow of Capt.
-O'Brien, the former Philippine film actress known as Paraluman, just recently moved out of their house at Polaris Street.
+From Capt.
+Charlie Deen's first residence at 2 Polaris Street corner Mars Street in Phase 2, Bel-Air Village expanded into four phases with more than 900 homeowners.
+Ms. Judith Deen, the widow of the first resident, along with her siblings, still resides in their 1957 house.
+Meanwhile, the widow of Capt.
+O'Brien, the former Philippine film actress Paraluman, recently relocated to their house at Polaris Street.

-Bel-Air Village was incorporated and registered with the Securities and Exchange Commission in 1957.
-The subdivision's deed restrictions for residential lots have remained in force since January 15, 1957.
-These restrictions officially expired in 2007, but were renewed by votation and extended for another twenty-five years.
+Bel-Air Village was registered and incorporated with the Securities and Exchange Commission in 1957.
+The deed restrictions for residential lots in the subdivision have been in force since January 15, 1957.
+These restrictions officially expired in 2007 but was later extended for another 25 years.